Takhmina175/tic-tac-toe-game/README.md

 # Steps for Playing Tic-Tac-Toe game

 - Two players are involved in the game
-- Each player has to enter their names one by one (Note!
-You can not leave your name empty)
+- Each player has to enter their names one by one (Please note that you can not leave your name empty)
 - Playing board <br>

   " # | # | # " <br>